-Cymat Technologies Ltd. ["Cymat" or the "Company"] is a manufacturing company, which holds licenses and related patents to make, use and sell Stabilized Aluminium Foam ["SAF"].
-SAF is produced utilizing a proprietary process in which gas is bubbled into molten alloyed aluminium containing a dispersion of fine ceramic particles to create foam, which is then cast into strong, lightweight panels and shapes.
-The Company is manufacturing SAF for use in architectural and blast mitigation applications and continues to develop applications for use in the automotive and industrial markets.
+Cymat Technologies Ltd. ["Cymat" or the "Company"] is a manufacturing company, which holds licenses and related patents to make, use and sell Stabilized Aluminum Foam ["SAF"].
+SAF is produced utilizing a proprietary process in which gas is bubbled into molten alloyed aluminum containing a dispersion of fine ceramic particles to create foam, which is then cast into strong, lightweight panels and shapes.
+The Company is manufacturing SAF for use in architectural, blast mitigation and energy absorption applications.
+Cymat continues to develop applications for use in the automotive and industrial markets.
 The development of applications utilizing SAF as well as its production process involve significant financial risks, including the ability of the Company to develop and penetrate new markets, obtain additional financing as required, achieve profitable production and the ability for the Company to be able to successfully assert its intellectual property rights and protect against patent infringement.